Kansas Baskin-Robbins Shop Reportedly Doing Double The Business After ‘No Relation To Carole Baskin’ Signage

 — Mitch Fortner (@MitchTheFort) April 21, 2020

-Between carry-out orders and DoorDash (delivery) orders, which are all that’s allowed right now due to social distancing, Heldstab says that business doubled in the day after she put up the sign.
-What’s more, passer-by have been honking their horns as they drive past.
+Between carryout orders and DoorDash (delivery) orders, which are all that’s allowed right now due to social distancing, Heldstab says that business doubled in the day after she put up the sign.
+What’s more, passersby have been honking their horns as they drive past.

 Heldstab says that she hasn’t heard a word from Baskin-Robbins headquarters about the sign or the uptick in business, but she notes that, as the franchise owner, she’s able to make decisions about her signs independently.